 What is executive functioning and why do I need a coach?

-Maybe your child or adolescent has problems with getting ready and out the door for school in the morning?
+Maybe your child or adolescent has problems with getting ready and out the door for school in the morning or getting to bed at a reasonable hour?
 Can’t seem to organize their desk, locker, and/or book bag?
-Struggles to keep track of and appropriately complete their homework assignments?
+Struggles to keep track of and appropriately complete and submit their homework assignments?
 Constantly hears from teachers they are not living up to their “potential?”
-Procrastinates and cannot break down their large school projects into manageable steps, leaving them feeling overwhelmed, defensive, and distracted by other more “preferable” demands on their time?
-Has a hard time paying attention and can’t seem to follow multi-step directions (only hears the first thing or the last thing they were told)?
-Maybe they have reached young adulthood and are now in college, still struggling to juggle daily expectations, such as their schedules, complex assignments, and necessary self-care tasks with less support than they experienced in high school?
+Procrastinates and cannot break down large projects or tasks into manageable steps, leaving them feeling overwhelmed, defensive, and distracted by other more “preferable” demands on their time?
+Has a hard time paying attention and can’t seem to follow multi-step directions from you or from teachers (only hears the first thing or the last thing they were told)?
+Maybe they have reached young adulthood and are now in college, still struggling to juggle daily expectations, such as their schedules, complex assignments, and necessary self-care tasks with much less support than they experienced in high school?

 Executive functioning coaching can help!